Why Restorative Exercise?

-It takes patience, consistent effort and compassion (hard and fast won't get you there), but I can swing on monkey bars with ease now (I'm 50) and I couldn't do that 20 years ago.
+It takes patience, consistent effort and compassion (hard and fast won't get you there), but I can swing on monkey bars with ease now (I'm over 50) and I couldn't do that 20 years ago.
 This program empowers you with the knowledge and the practical steps that can heal and sustain your body.

 It's not just because you are getting older

 Restorative Exercise is a movement based program created by Biomechanist Katy Bowman (MS) that provides the tools that can bring you back to optimal alignment.
 Alignment (unlike posture) is not about how you look - it is about how you move.
 Forcing yourself into an ideal looking posture can actually be compromising your health.
 We utilise an objective set of alignment markers and corrective exercises that will allow your body to thrive.

 Reduce pain (including osteoarthritic pain) from the soles of your feet to the top of your head

 Strengthen your pelvic floor, prostate, core and so much more

 Restorative Exercise is not a magic bullet.
 There are many reasons why we are in pain and many of them are created by the way we move (and don't move) now.
 You can achieve a remarkable level of transformation but it does takes commitment to being more aware of your daily movements and increasing them.
 The exercises are simple and most can be incorporated into your day to day life - but you do have to do them for them to work.